cwi-swat/naked-object-algebras/README.md

 See package `noa.demo`:

-- `noa.demo.alg`: how to write object algebras with concrete syntax annotations.
+- `noa.demo.alg.ExpAlg`: how to write object algebras with concrete syntax annotations.
 - `noa.demo.syn.Tokens`: how to specify lexical syntax.
 - `noa.demo.DemoPGen`: how to generate a parser.
 - `noa.demo.Demo`: how to use the generated parser (two ways).